 Finding meaningful historical fiction that students can connect with on a deeper level can be a challenge when you've got struggling or reluctant learners.
 That's one reason I love using Esperanza Rising as part of my classroom novel units.

 This book is perfect for a whole-class novel study.
-Use it as a read-aloud for struggling readers, or upper elementary and early middle schoolers will enjoy the book as part of a book club or literature circle.
+Use it as a read-aloud for a class of struggling readers, or upper elementary and early middle schoolers will enjoy the book as part of a book club or literature circle.

 This novel study for Esperanza Rising comes in print and digital formats and is the perfect way to build important reading comprehension skills and vocabulary with this amazing story of overcoming adversity.